 - 1. STOP!
-Read the safety information page 10, column 3. - 2.
+Read the safety information on page 10, column 3. - 2.
 Make sure equipment shutoff valve is fully open. - 3.
 Turn control knob clockwise to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 10, column 3.
+Follow "B" in the safety information on page 10, column 3.
 If you don't smell gas, go to the next step. - 5.
-Press in control knob and turn counterclockwise rot to the PILOT position.
-Keep control knob pressed in for five (5) seconds (see Figure 16).
+Press in control knob, and turn counterclockwise to pilot position.
+Keep control knob pressed for five seconds.